 In order to provide children with the opportunity to spell words correctly as often as possible or if unsure give them a trusted strategy at the point of writing we use the Sounds and Syllables and Jolly Phonics schemes of work.
 We will ensure:

 -Children have access to daily high quality phonics lessons in EYFS and KS1 in small groups using the Jolly Phonics scheme.

 -Children in KS2 continue to develop and apply their knowledge of phonics to spelling patterns in regular high quality sessions from the Sounds and Syllables program and its 5 step approach in order.

 -Children in KS2 have a personalised spelling dictionary that they and their teachers can add words to throughout the Key Stage.

--When marking work teachers correct 3 x spelling errors and children need to correct these are encouraged to add to their own personal spelling dictionaries.
+-When marking work teachers correct spelling errors in line with our feedback policy and where directed children need to correct these are encouraged to add to their own personal spelling dictionaries.